dandxy89/lp_parser_rs/README.md

 ![Logo](rust/resources/carbon.png)

-A robust Rust parser for Linear Programming (LP) files, built on the [NOM](https://docs.rs/nom/latest/nom/) parsing framework.
-This crate provides comprehensive support for parsing and analysing LP files according to major industry specifications.
+A robust Rust library for parsing, modifying, and writing Linear Programming (LP) files.
+Built on the [NOM](https://docs.rs/nom/latest/nom/) parsing framework, this crate provides comprehensive support for the LP file format with the ability to parse, programmatically modify, and regenerate LP files according to major industry specifications.

 ### Supported Specifications